arlovalles/LoanRepaymentCalculator/README.md

 LoanCalculatorGUI.py - Basic TkInter UI for accessing functionality in LoanCalculator.py.
 Depends on LoanCalculator.py.

 LoanCalculationServer.py - Basic Flask Server to make Api available.
 It includes a simple Html template.
 Usage: to start, use "flask --app LoanCalculationServer run --debug"

+I added Angular FrontEnd in ./angularUI folder, should be able to start in that directory with ng serve.